ruby/www.ruby-lang.org/en/documentation/index.md

 [APIdock][18]
 : Ruby, Rails and RSpec documentation with users’ notes.

+[Annotated Ruby, Rails and Gem Documentation][40]
+: Documentation for every version of Ruby, and every version of every RubyGem.
+A comprehensive reference manual for Ruby, with code search, source annotations, and Q&A features.

 ### Editors and IDEs

 For coding in Ruby you can use the default editor of your operating